THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 While most of these concepts can be applied in normal circumstances as well, it becomes even more crucial during travel photography with limited equipment available for disposal.

-So, let’s get straight into it, shall we?
+Now, let’s get straight into it, shall we?

-Lighting – Travel Photography tips
+Lighting is Key – Travel Photography tips

 Without being able to afford additional lighting equipment while on the go, understanding the source of light and making ample use of naturally available light sources is even more necessary when it comes to travel photography.

-If there is one thing you would want to take away from this post, then let it be lighting.
+If there is one thing you would want to take away from this post, then let it be the lighting.
 Lighting is vital for a great picture, and it can either make or break a photo.

 It could be light falling on the subject illuminating it, or backlit images producing a dramatic picture or silhouette images telling a story, there are so many ways to play with light.